zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Not working, lack of finished work, hesitance, will be placed That there is a set of work, not being serviced, not abundant, determined Do not, do not overdo.
 A certain amount of size
 Adda says this is the size.
-“He shall not serve” is to serve oneself Do not do, do not behave.
+"He shall not serve" is to serve oneself Do not do, do not behave.
 The quantity is not maintained.
 Ready.
 Therefore, it is the soil The Buddha prodused.

 [Msdiv 144] (#msdiv144) {#msdiv144 .ref .msdiv} (18-24)

 [APZ 144.1] (#apz144 .1) {#apz144 .1 .ref .apz} "Multiplexed Event
-(Friendly) Bhauves” is the Friendly Polymerized, the Collected Pillu In the middle of the day, the end of which is cleaned, the end of which is cleaned.
+(Friendly) Bhauves" is the Friendly Polymerized, the Collected Pillu In the middle of the day, the end of which is cleaned, the end of which is cleaned.
 All the fulfillment of the purification of the defined communities.
 Whether stated, in the contemplation of the mind accustomed by the word pressed